aai-institute/pyDVL/docs/30-data-valuation.md

 ```

 It is also possible to construct Datasets from sklearn toy datasets for
-illustrative purposes using :meth:`~pydvl.utils.dataset.Dataset.from_sklearn`.
+illustrative purposes using [from_sklearn][pydvl.utils.dataset.Dataset.from_sklearn].

 ### Grouping data

 Be it because data valuation methods are computationally very expensive, or
 because we are interested in the groups themselves, it can be often useful or
-necessary to group samples so as to valuate them together.
+necessary to group samples to valuate them together.
 [GroupedDataset][pydvl.utils.dataset.GroupedDataset] provides an alternative to
-[Dataset][] with the same interface which allows this.
+[Dataset][pydvl.utils.dataset.Dataset] with the same interface which allows this.

 You can see an example in action in the
 :doc:`Spotify notebook <examples/shapley_basic_spotify>`, but here's a simple
 example grouping a pre-existing `Dataset`.
 First we construct an array mapping
 each index in the dataset to a group, then use
-:meth:`~pydvl.utils.dataset.GroupedDataset.from_dataset`:
+[from_dataset][pydvl.utils.dataset.GroupedDataset.from_dataset]:

 ```python
 import numpy as np